ucdavis/ecs132/Blog.md

 **May 8, 0920:**

-As npted in class, you should devise little experiments to check your understanding of various functions and concepts.
+As noted in class, you should devise little experiments to check your understanding of various functions and concepts.

 For instance, suppose you are not sure what the p** functions do, e.g. **pbinom**.
 Try a little call on the R command line, say: